chchen59/Battery-State-Predictor/README.md

 ![build](./pictures/build_done.png)

 5. Connect the PC and Nu-Link2 using a USB cable, then use the `flash` command to program the compiled binary file.
 Refer to step 4 in [Usage](#usage).
+After the program is burned, you can use the USB serial port to check the results running on the M55M1 as described in the [Result](#result) section.

 ![flash](./pictures/program_flash.png)
 ![flash_done](./pictures/flash_done.png)